Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Do you ever have a “meh” reaction to what you see?
 Are you getting harder to please now that you’ve seen and done so much?

 Yes.
-I’m a massive nature snob and things that everyone else seems to love can sometimes feel anti-climactic to me.
+I’m a massive nature snob and things that everyone else seems to love (like the Glacier Express) feel anti-climactic to me sometimes, especially when I compare it to the much-cheaper Swiss routes (Geneva to Murren, I’m looking at you) with better panoramas.

 How do you navigate length of stay requirements?
 How did you get your Swiss residency?